Executive Summary

 Human Risk Reduction

-Autonomous operations eliminate the need for manual intervention in hazardous conditions
+Autonomous operations eliminate need for manual intervention

 Global Sustainability Impact